matiasilva/cugas-web/content/reviews/fancetts/index.md

 location: Mill Road, Cambridge
 ---

-Fancett’s is a small, cozy, family-style restaurant on Mill Road that serves a variety of seasonal European dishes.
+Fancett’s is a relaxed, cozy, family-style restaurant on Mill Road that serves a variety of seasonal European dishes.

 <!--more-->